Interpol Search

 If there are sufficient grounds to believe that law enforcement organizations are interested in illegally persecuting an individual, one can reach out to Interpol with what’s known as a “preventive request “.
 One of the key objectives of this request is to alert Interpol about the high likelihood of unlawful persecution.”

 As a result, the individual will receive all the information regarding the receipt and content of the request to publish a notice of search.
 Such a request will be blocked, and Interpol is entitled to request additional information to verify the legality and compliance of the request with Interpol’s requirements.
-If the publication request does not meet Interpol’s criteria, the list of wanted individuals will not be published.
+If the publication request does not meet Interpol’s rules, the list of wanted individuals will not be published.

 How can you check if someone is in the Interpol databases?